WebOrigami/origami/Contributing.md

 ## Reporting bugs

 Bug reports are welcome.
-Most bugs on the project have been reported in the [Web Origami room](https://matrix.to/#/%23weborigami:envs.net) on [Matrix](https://matrix.org).
+Most bugs on the project have been reported in the [Web Origami chat room](https://weborigami.zulipchat.com/login/).
 This is very beneficial to the project in two ways: 1) other users who wouldn't normally monitor the GitHuba Issues area can contribute suggestions, and 2) bug reports or feature suggestions can be firmed up more interactively.
 In many cases the discussion leads to a better outcome that might have ensued with the semi-formal structure of a GitHub Issue.

 ### Identifying a minimal reproduction case